It is used in our home to sweeten almost everything: granola, coffee, tea, lemon tea, yogurt, bread, spaghetti sauce, chili, etc. You get the idea.

 For years, a friend and I would travel an hours drive to a honey farm to gather up buckets of the gooey golden goodness.
 Rather than clear and runny, it would be opaque, crystallized and light gold in color.
 Our kids would spoon it up and have it as a "candy" treat.

 Each fall (about the time we would begin our homeschool year), I would be a puffy-eyed, drowsy and not-nice version of myself.
-I would venture to my Naturopathic Doc's office to get my natural allergy remedy which worked well but took 2 weeks to kick in.
+I would venture to my Naturopathic Doc's office to get my natural allergy remedy which worked well but took 2 weeks to kick in and was expensive.

-Back in 2013, I purchase raw honey from a local farmer with hives within 10-15 miles of my house.
+Back in 2013, I purchased raw honey from a local farmer with hives within 10 miles of my house.
 He was passionate about his honey and I was glad to not have to make the hour-long drive.

 It could have been a coincidence that I did not need allergy "meds" that fall.
 Yup.
 That was it.
-The Lord was being kind to me knowing that I needed the energy this fall as we had just added another son to our family!
-He is so kind like that.
+The Lord was being kind to me knowing that I needed the energy that fall as we had added another son to our family!
+Woohoo!

 This was no longer a coincidence.
 Here, in the second allergy season, symptom-free.
 I had read enough to know that pollen in (really) locally sourced honey can help with allergy symptoms; I just had never experienced it for myself.